The 2022-23 Sparks grants of $500 to $5,000 are designed to:

 What are you committing to?

-- strategies for projects to be successful
+a. strategies for projects to be successful

-- reviewing grant expectations
+c. reviewing grant expectations

-- Each team will start their project no later than October 1, and should complete their work plan by September 30, the following year.
+- Start the project no later than October 1, 2022 and complete the work plan by September 30, 2023.